-Are you missing out on some of the most common tax deductions for teachers?
+You are missing out on some of the most common tax deductions for teachers and educators.

-It’s understandable that the last thing you as a Teacher or any other Educator wants to worry about are tax deductions.
+It’s understandable that the last thing you want to worry about is a tax deduction.

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.
 Which means if you click on any of the links, I’ll receive a small commission.

-But first, grab your FREE general Tax Preparation Checklist below!
+But first, grab your Tax Preparation Checklist below!

 When preparing for the tax season, please keep in mind that you can write-off expenses that are common for your profession and ones that are necessary to help you complete your job as a teacher.